 From Chris Pratt to Eva Perón in the series of the month of July

-Chris Pratt in the skin of a marine involved in a conspiracy (The final list), a story about Eva Perón produced by Salma Hayek (Santa Evita) or a police movie starring Andrew Garfield (By mandate of heaven) are some of the new series that arrive to the platforms in the month of July.
+Chris Pratt in the skin of a marine involved in a conspiracy (The final list), a story about Eva Perón produced by Salma Hayek (Santa Evita) or a police movie starring Andrew Garfield (By command of heaven) are some of the new series that arrive on the platforms in the month of July.

 prison thriller

-The actor and presenter Arturo Valls stars in Two years and a day, the premiere of Atresplayer Premium for next Sunday the 3rd.
-Valls plays a famous actor and presenter who has a perfect life until his appearance at the proclamation of Carzuelo de la Frontera Dressed as the Virgen del Cierzo, he unleashes the indignation of the coastal lawyers’ association and ends up in jail.
+The actor and presenter Arturo Valls stars two years and one daythe premiere of Atresplayer Premium for next Sunday, the 3rd.
+Valls plays a famous actor and presenter who has a perfect life until his appearance at the proclamation of Carzuelo de la Frontera dressed as the Virgen del Cierzo untie the iOutrage from the Coastal Lawyers Association and he ends up in jail.

-The action series The longest night is one of the outstanding premieres of Netflix (day 8).
-A group of armed men surround the Monte Baruca prison and cut off communications with the outside in order to capture Simón Lago (Luis Callejo), a dangerous serial killer.
-If the guards hand him over, the assault will be over in a matter of minutes, but Hugo (Alberto Ammann), the prison director, refuses to obey.
+the action series The Longest Night is one of Netflix’s Featured Premieres (Day 8).
+A group of Armed men surround the Monte Baruca prison and cut off communications with the outside in order to capture Simón Lago (Luis Callejo), a dangerous serial killer If the guards hand him over, the assault will be over in a matter of minutes, but Hugo (Alberto Ammann), the prison director, refuses to obey.
 Created by Víctor Sierra and Xosé Morais and directed by Óscar Pedraza, it has Bárbara Goenaga, José Luis García Pérez and Roberto Álamo completing the cast.

-Locked up with the devil, a suspense miniseries that Apple TV + premieres on the 8th, adapts the criminal memoirs of James Keene and Hillel Levin, with Taron Egerton and Paul Walter leading a cast that includes the recently deceased Ray Liotta.
+Locked up with the devil, a suspenseful miniseries that Apple TV + premieres on the same day 8, adapts the crime memoirs by James Keene and Hillel Levin, with Taron Egerton and Paul Walter leading a cast that includes the recently deceased Ray Liotta.
 Star high school football player, son of decorated cop and drug dealer Jimmy Keene is sentenced to 10 years in prison; They offer to lighten his sentence in exchange for befriending and getting a confession from suspected serial killer Larry Hall.

 Right after, Apple TV+ will premiere Forward, based on the book Just Don’t Fall by Paralympic athlete and writer Josh Sundquist, featuring 12-year-old Josh Dubin as he transitions from homeschooling to public school, with all the challenges that this entails.